Are you looking for bar marketing ideas to grow your bar, pub, wine bar, sports bar, or cocktail lounge business?

 You cannot exist for new people if you don’t show up when they look for a bar in your area.
 If someone is typing “Bars Near Me,” you should show up.

 The basics should be put in place first.
-To get your bar on Google, set up your Google My Business Account here (it’s free).
+To get your bar on Google, set up your Google Business Profile Account here (it’s free).